-- What Is the Percentage Tax Rate for Roth IRA?
+What Is the Tax Withholding Rate for an IRA?

 The rules for tax withholding on individual retirement accounts differ between federal income taxes and the various state income taxes.
 However, the withholding is just an estimate of what you owe.
 If you have too much withheld, you'll get a refund at the end of the year.
 But withhold too little, and you’ll get a bill with your tax return.

 Your Choice for Federal